-What construction management services does Hughes Marino provide?
+What program, project and construction management services does Hughes Marino provide?

-When should I hire a construction project management consultant?
+When should I hire a project management consultant?

 The earlier we are brought into the process, the more value we can bring to the table.
 Regardless of how far along a project is, we can always deliver valuable advice and leadership.
 With a high quality project management team on board, potential problems can be identified and averted, such as work scope definition, budget allocation, building material selection and work schedule coordination.